ajainrh/rosa/README.md

 	--quota-code L-1216C47A
 	```

-	- To increase the quote run this command
+	- To increase the quote run the command below.
+This will open a ticket in AWS and it will take some back and forth to get it approved to 100

 	```
-	aws service-quotas request-service-quota-increase \	--service-code ec2 \
+	aws service-quotas request-service-quota-increase \
+	--service-code ec2 \
 	--quota-code L-1216C47A \
 	--desired-value 100
    ```
-- This will open a ticket in AWS and it will take some back and forth to get it approved to 100

 11. Initialize ROSA
 <code>rosa init</code>